-17The website www.psych.uiuc.edu/~roese/cf/ contains detailed information about this research, including an updated list of references on research on counterfactual thinking.
+$^{^{20}}$ The website www.psych.uiuc.edu/~roese/cf/ contains detailed information about this research, including an updated list of references on research on counterfactual thinking.
 We thank Ming Li and Dipjyoti Majumdar for letting us know about this website.

-Another known finding in the research on counterfactual thinking is that there are significant differences in regret experienced from action rather than inaction.
-According to this literature, it is typically the case that, controlling for the outcome, people experience a more intense regret over actions taken than from actions foregone (e.g., Kahneman and Tversky (1982)).
-Consistent with this evidence, individuals in our model experience a positive "regret" from voting, which is represented by the expected payoff loss derived from potentially making voting mistakes.18 The "regret" from abstaining is represented by the foregone opportunity of fulfilling one's civic duty.19
+Another known finding in the research on counterfactual thinking is that there are significant differences in regret experienced from action rather than inaction. (e.g., Kahneman and Tversky (1982)).
+Individuals in our model experience a positive (endogenous) "regret" from voting, which is represented by the expected payoff loss derived from potentially making voting mistakes.21 The "regret" from abstaining is represented by the foregone opportunity of fulfilling one's civic duty.22

 To summarize, our formulation of a citizen's objective function is based on behavioral assumptions supported by evidence in psychology of decision making.
 As in other behavioral models of turnout (such as, for example, the ethical-voter models), the behavioral component is then integrated into the standard formulation of the calculus of voting equation.
-Unlike other existing models, we also provide a joint framework for the analysis of turnout and voting.20 Although in our setting the driving force of abstention and voting decisions is
+Unlike other existing models, we also provide a joint framework for the analysis of turnout and voting.
+Although in our setting the driving force of abstention and voting decisions is the disutility of potentially making voting mistakes, as shown in the Proposition above, the model implies optimal voting behaviors that are consistent with expected utility maximization in a spatial setting.